 - b.
 Temporary contamination enclosures are effective in controlling contamination during size reduction of large equipment such as glove boxes.
 Any loose contamination on the equipment should be fixed prior to placing it in the enclosure. - 1.
 Criticality safety issues should be considered regarding the geometry of any waste material containing fissile material. - 2.
-D&D operations must be prepared for changes in regulatory criteria and implementation of these new criteria. - 3.
-During decommissioning operations, personnel need to recognize the possibility of encountering elevated levels of contamination in unexpected locations such as the excavations for concrete structures or under existing roofing or flooring (Bernhardt et al., 1989). - 4.
-Bernhardt et al. (1989) stressed the importance of establishing and documenting criteria for implementing regulations.
+Decommissioning operations must be prepared for changes in regulatory criteria and implementation of these new criteria. - 3.
+During decommissioning operations, personnel need to recognize the possibility of encountering elevated levels of contamination in unexpected locations such as the excavations for concrete structures or under existing roofing or flooring. - 4.
+It is necessary to establish and document criteria for implementing regulations in accordance with 10 CFR § 835.101.
 For example, in meeting surface contamination guidelines, it is important to establish the acceptable detection efficiency of the detector and areas for averaging measurements.